Mozzarella Stuffed Meatballs

-Once the cheese stuffed meatballs are formed, they spend a few minutes on the stove where the bottoms are browned.
-Next you transfer them to a hot oven where they finish baking.
+Once the cheese-stuffed meatballs are formed, they spend a few minutes on the stove where the bottoms are browned.
+Next, you transfer them to a hot oven where they finish baking.
 It’s normal for a little of the mozzarella to ooze out, giving you a creamy prelude of what’s to come!

-The biggest issue I have when making these mozzarella stuffed meatballs is in controlling my own natural desires to devour them, as the come out of the oven.
+The biggest issue I have when making these mozzarella stuffed meatballs is in controlling my own natural desires to devour them, as they come out of the oven.

-Be sure you don’t burn your hand on the handle of that skillet, as you’re taking these meatballs out of oven, that sucker is hot!
+Be sure you don’t burn your hand on the handle of that skillet, as you’re taking these meatballs out of the oven, that sucker is hot!
 Ask me, I know.

 I like to serve them with a version of our homemade marinara sauce recipe but I would never judge you if you take the easy route and smother them with a jar of your favorite store version.
-Or.
-Eat them plain.
-Again, no judging!

 Whenever you make your own marinara, ragu, or pizzas sauce and use tomato paste, combine it with a little olive oil and then brown it every so slightly on the stove top.

 It seems that everyone loves an easy meatballs recipe.
-You can make them for dinner or like I did today, as a pot luck idea for work.
+You can make them for dinner or like I did today, like a pot luck idea for work.
 Another great feature of these meatballs is that you can wrap them up in the freezer and use for later.